RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Win64-setup-—-Step-10-—-Clone-the-DB4S-Repository.md

 Assuming you have forked the "sqlitebrowser" repository already, it should be in the list.

+If it is not then go to https://github.com/sqlitebrowser/sqlitebrowser and Fork the repository first.

 Select it, then click "Clone **sqlitebrowser**":

 ![xyz](https://github.com/sqlitebrowser/db4s-screenshots/raw/master/wiki/win64_install/10-clone_db4s_repo/073.png)